Bangkok Swimming Classes: How to Pick the Right School for Your Kid

 Squad Training

-If your son or daughter has completed the general swimming classes and earned a Sea Level II certificate, they can join the squad training classes.
+If your son or daughter has completed the Learn-To-Swim program, they can join the Pre-Squad training classes.
 These classes are aimed at kids who want to compete or train like they’re going to compete.
+Some classes require training twice per week.

 Parties and Events

-If you’d like to have your son’s or daughter’s next birthday party or special event at Bangkok Dolphins, you can rent their pool and facilities.
-It’ll cost you 7,000 baht per hour for parties of twenty children in their Bangkok locations.
-If you book a party in one of the swim centers outside of Bangkok, it’ll cost you 11,500 baht per ninety minutes.
+If you’d like to have your son or daughter’s next birthday party or special event at Bangkok Dolphins, you can rent its pool and facilities.
+It’ll cost you THB8,500 per hour for parties of 20 children at its Soi 39 location.
+It can also host parties in your home or condo and include all equipment and staff upon request.

 Swimming Camps

 Twice a year, you can enroll your son or daughter in one of Bangkok Dolphins’ Swimming Camps.
-Their swimming camps are just about four weeks long.
-Swimming camp classes start at 9:00am everyday and end at 2:15pm.
-The cost is 7,500 baht.
+Its swimming camps are five weeks long in the summer and one week during October.
+Swimming camp classes start at 9:00 AM every day and end at 2:00 PM.
+The cost is THB8,200.

 Terms